SherriWinslow/Portfolio/README.md

 Email:  sherriwinslow@msn.com

 ## Roadmap
-Single release for Class purposes and Portfolio only.
+Single release for Portfolio and Educational Purposes only.

 ## Contributing
 Although, contributions are not allowed, at this time.
 You may send any feedback on the code to sherriwinslow@msn.com.